 One of the most popular stories of the St. Louis Magazine comes from their ballot judging the best restaurants in the city.
 The magazine sets it up with over a dozen categories including the best newcomer, fried chicken, fast casual, and best family fave.
 More than 14,000 votes were cast to determine the best dishes in the city.

-From 40-Under-40 to Top Workplaces, winning or just being nominated in your ballot is a huge honor to the men, women, and businesses who are included.
-Business ballots are a great opportunity for your magazine as well.
+Whether it’s featuring the top nurses and doctors, local 40-Under-40, your favorite fire fighters, or even Top Workplaces, ballots highlighting professionals in your community will always be a favorite with your readers.
 Not only can the entrants turn into great content for your next issue, but it lends itself to big winner’s events – and that means revenue.

 Top Happy Hour Spots, Favorite Coffee Barista, and Best Wineries in Madison County are just a few drink-themed ballots to consider for your publication.
 If there’s one thing people are more passionate about than food, it’s their favorite drinks, favorite spots to grab a drink, and favorite bartenders.